Ali-Jab/xiao_vesc/README.md

 # nicenano_vesc

-BLE bridge for VESC controllers using nice!nano board.
+BLE-UART bridge for VESC using nice!nano board.

 This is a fork of https://github.com/vedderb/nrf52_vesc